Killing of Stephon Clark: Elected officials and political activists

-Sacramento Mayor Darrell Steinberg, initially said he would not second-guess decisions made by officers on the ground.
+Sacramento mayor Darrell Steinberg, initially said he would not second-guess decisions made by officers on the ground.
 Following public backlash, Steinberg stated the videos of Clark's shooting made him feel "really sick" and that the shooting was "wrong," however declined to comment whether the officers should be charged.
-House Minority Leader Nancy Pelosi stated that Clark "should be alive today".
+House minority leader Nancy Pelosi stated that Clark "should be alive today".
 Reverend Al Sharpton stated that he was alarmed by the story, which he said had not received enough media attention.

 On March 26, White House spokesman Raj Shah stated that he was unaware of any comments from President Donald Trump regarding the incident.
-Two days later, White House Press Secretary Sarah Huckabee Sanders stated that Trump is "very supportive of law enforcement" and that the incident was a "local matter" that should be dealt with by the local authorities.
+Two days later, White House press secretary Sarah Huckabee Sanders stated that Trump is "very supportive of law enforcement" and that the incident was a "local matter" that should be dealt with by the local authorities.

 Clark family

 Clark's mother, Se'Quette Clark, receives a hug from US Senator Kamala Harris with attorney Benjamin Crump looking on in 2018.

-Civil rights attorney Benjamin Crump, who represents the Clark family, stated that the autopsy finding was inconsistent with the official narrative that Clark was charging toward the police officers when they fired.
+Civil rights attorney Benjamin Crump, who represented the Clark family, stated that the autopsy finding was inconsistent with the official narrative that Clark was charging toward the police officers when they fired.
 Clark's family expressed skepticism of the police version of events.
 Clark's brother, Stevante Clark, said of police statements: "They said he had a gun.
 Then they said he had a crowbar.
 Then they said he had a toolbar ...
 If you lie to me once, I know you'll lie to me again."
 Clark's aunt Saquoia Durham said that police gave Clark no time to respond to their commands before shooting him.
-According to Crump the officers did not identify themselves as police when they encountered Clark.
-The police have stated that the officers who confronted Clark were wearing their uniforms at that time.
+According to Crump, the officers did not identify themselves as police when they encountered Clark.
+The police stated that the officers who confronted Clark were wearing their uniforms at that time.

-In January 2019, Clark's two underage sons filed a civil lawsuit against Sacramento and the two officers who shot Clark, seeking $20 million in damages.
-In September 2019, the city settled the lawsuit for $2.4 million; each son will receive $900,000 tax-free when they turn 22.
-In August 2022, the city settled a lawsuit with Clark's parents for $1.7 million.
+In January 2019, Clark's family filed a wrongful-death lawsuit against the City of Sacramento and the two officers who shot Clark, seeking $20 million in damages.
+In September 2019, the city settled part of the lawsuit by paying $2.4 million to his underage sons; each son would receive $900,000 tax-free when they turned 22.
+In August 2022, the city finalized the settlement, paying Clark's parents $1.7 million.